JerryZhao275/Waddle/items/report.md

         * UserDto.java, whole file
         * StudentUserDto.java, whole file
         * TeacherUserDto.java, whole file
+        * Creating Messages in UserDto.java (Factory for Strings)
     * The factory method design pattern allows for the creation of objects without having to specify the exact class of the object that will be created.
 In the context of a UserDto class extended by TeacherUserDto and StudentUserDto, utilising the factory method design pattern can offer several benefits.
 It allows for the creation of objects of the UserDto class and its subclasses without needing to know the exact class of the object at runtime.
 This can simplify the codebase, reduce code duplication, and make the system more modular.
+Additionally, it used used to generate notification messages given what is changed in the database.
 It also provides a clear separation of concerns between the creation of objects and their implementation, making it easier to maintain and test the code.

 3. **Facade Design Pattern**
    * Classes utilised: